rpcorr/mega-menu/README.md

 - read user types from user object in the JSON file
 - add a login feature ?
-- add aria-current="page" to the current page
+- add aria-current="page" to the current page - DONE